UX Design: How Video Content Can Enhance User Experience

 Whiteboard videos: this is a captivating type of video, where the story, guide, or information flow is unveiled as a picture drawn step-by-step on the whiteboard.

 Typographic videos: this is a type of video based on moving text.
-It helps to make text content perform in a more dynamic and emotional way and engage users that are not keen on reading static text content not to miss core messages.
-In most cases, it is supported by the voice-over or sound accompaniment enhancing the message.
+It helps to make text content perform in a more dynamic and emotional way and engage users who are not keen on reading static text content, so they do not miss core messages.
+In most cases, it is supported by the voice-over or sound accompaniment, enhancing the message.

 360-degree (immersive) videos: trendy and getting more and more popular, this type of video records a view in all directions at the same time, this way allowing the viewer to get the full panoramic view.
 These are, in particular, effectively used as a part of the shopping or booking user experience.